"he sang prayerfully, knowing that his voice represented the voice of the congregation..."

 5 years ago

-Most significantly, Pete’s father, a Greek Orthodox priest, taught him Byzantine music and trained his beautiful tenor voice, and his mother taught him unconditional love.
+Most significantly, Pete’s father, a Greek Orthodox priest, taught him Byzantine music, while his mother taught him unconditional love.

-Pete served with the Royal Greek Navy and with the Ahens Police Department before boarding a ship bound for the United States in 1959.
+Pete served with the Royal Greek Navy and with the Athens Police Department before boarding a ship bound for the United States in 1959.

 He "came to America with nothing but a suitcase and a few drachmas, eventually arrived in Utah of all places, met Tula Savas, and so began one of the world's great love stories," according to the obit.

 During their 54-year marriage, the couple raised three sons "and built a home of faith and comfort where they maintained their Greek culture and Orthodox traditions."

 This post was contributed by Alana Baranick, a freelance obituary writer.
 She was the director of the Society of Professional Obituary Writers and chief author of Life on the Death Beat: A Handbook for Obituary Writers before she passed away in 2015.